Notes on Randomized Algorithms: Applications

 \subsection{Waiting times for patterns}

 Let's suppose we flip coins until we see some pattern appear: for example, we might flip coins until we see \coinFlips{HTHH}.
 What is the expected number of coin-flips until this happens?

 A very clever trick due to Li~\cite{Li1980} solves this problem exactly using the Optional Stopping Theorem.
 Suppose our pattern is $x_1 x_2 \dots x_k$.
 We imagine an army of gamblers, one of which shows up before each coin-flip.
 Each gambler starts by betting \$1 that next coin-flip will be $x_1$.
-If she wins, she bets \$2 that the next coin-flip will be $x_2$, continuing to play double-or-nothing until either she loses (and is down \$1) or wins her last bet on $x_k$ (and is up $2^{k}-1$).
+If they win, they bets \$2 that the next coin-flip will be $x_2$, continuing to play double-or-nothing until either they lose (and is down \$1) or wins her last bet on $x_k$ (and is up $2^{k}-1$).
 Because each gambler's winnings form a martingale, so does their sum, and so the expected total return of all gamblers up to the stopping time $τ$ at which our pattern first occurs is $0$.

 We can now use this fact to compute $\Exp{τ}$.
 When we stop at time $τ$, we have one gambler who has won $2^{k}-1$.
 We may also have other gamblers who are still in play.
 For each $i$ with $x_1 \dots x_i = x_{k-i+1} \dots x_k$, there will be a gambler with net winnings $∑_{j=1}^{i} 2^{j-1} = 2^{i}-1$.
 The remaining gamblers will all be at $-1$.